patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/notification-badge/notification-badge.md

 * Reporting a count of notifications is useful in most cases to give the user an indication of the volume of notifications present.
 This is especially helpful if unread status is not reported as it gives some indication of new arrivals.

-* The Attention state will typically be used to report critical errors, i.e. notifications with a severity set to 'error'.
+* The Attention state will typically be used to report critical errors, in other words notifications with a severity set to 'error'.
 Again, this should only be used when such conditions are infrequent and truly indicate that immediate attention is required.